ECONNEX

 Calculating Your Solar System Size

-1. Energy Consumption: Start by reviewing your electricity bills to determine your average monthly kilowatt-hour (kWh) usage.
+1. Energy consumption - Start by reviewing your electricity bills to determine your average monthly kilowatt-hour (kWh) usage.
 This information will serve as the baseline for calculating your solar system size.

-2. Solar Panel Efficiency: The efficiency of solar panels varies across different brands and models.
-Higher efficiency panels can generate more electricity in the same amount of space, reducing the overall number of panels required.
+2. Solar panel efficiency - The efficiency of solar panels varies across different brands and models.
+Higher-efficiency panels can generate more electricity in the same amount of space, reducing the overall number of panels required.

-6. Battery Storage: If you plan to incorporate battery storage into your solar system, consider the additional energy requirements and adjust your panel count accordingly.
+6. Battery storage - If you plan to incorporate battery storage into your solar system, consider the additional energy requirements and adjust your panel count accordingly.

 Solar Panel Sizing Calculation